eriita/PHYND-Planetary-HYdrothermal-eNvironment-Detector/README.md

 ## Scientific motivation

-Low‑temperature assemblages are characterized by combinations of H₂O, OH overtone, and Al‑, Fe‑, and Mg‑OH absorptions diagnostic of smectite minerals such as **montmorillonite**, **nontronite**, and **saponite**.
-High‑temperature assemblages are characterized by broader Fe/Mg‑OH absorption basins and associated OH features consistent with **chlorite‑**, **illite‑**, **prehnite‑**, and **epidote‑bearing** alteration.
+Low‑temperature assemblages are characterized by endmember smectite minerals such as **montmorillonite**, **nontronite**, and **saponite**.
+High‑temperature assemblages are characterized by endmember **chlorite‑**, **illite‑**, **prehnite‑**, and **epidote‑bearing** alteration.

 Composite band‑depth images (post atmospheric correction) are constructed for each assemblage type to improve robustness to noise and sub‑pixel mixing at CRISM spectral and spatial resolution.
-The low‑ and high‑temperature classifications refer to inferred formation conditions of mineral assemblages, rather than to individual absorption band chemistry alone.
+The low‑ and high‑temperature assemblage classifications refer to inferred formation conditions of mineral assemblages, rather than to individual absorption band chemistry or unique mineral identificaion.

 ## Method overview